 These are just some of the priorities of Governor Gavin Newsom conveyed on August 15 by speakers at the East Area Progressive Democrats’ (EAPD) rally to reject the recall by voting NO. Read more here now.Continue Reading

 With the median sale price in NELA topping out at $1.025 million in July, it’s hard to imagine finding anything one might call “affordable.”
 Even fixer uppers are going for prices in the mid-six figures.
-Two homes that recently sold in Cypress Park — located a few blocks from one another and featuring similar specs […]Continue Reading
+We looked at Cypress Park for affordablily.
+Here is what we found.Continue Reading

 By Bill Hendrickson Councilmember Kevin de León led a small parade of schoolchildren from St. Dominic’s across and back at Eagle Rock Boulevard and Merton Avenue this morning, demonstrating Eagle Rock’s new, state-of-the-art HAWK pedestrian crossing system.
 The HAWK – which stands for High Intensity Activated Crosswalk – performed as advertised: When the pedestrian button […]Continue Reading